Lanzoor/Lanzoor/README.md

 |TypeScript|-|Familiar with all the new syntax and concepts|
 |C and Rust|Noob|DO NOT EXPECT ME TO WRITE CODE IN C AND RUST.
 I am just learning it for fun.|
 |HTML, CSS, Markdown, LaTeX|Fine|Probably fine with most of these; if you consider them programming languages, that is.|

+But I am usually expected to write code in Python, so it's the best option for me.